-Support at-risk adolescents by helping them to develop lifelong decision-making skills elcome to our annual High Impact Giving Guide, designed to help donors make a bigger difference with their philanthropic gifts.
+Support at-risk adolescents by helping them to develop lifelong decision-making skills www.impact.upenn.edu

 12 College Advising Corps

 Help underserved high schools staff up on college advisers

 In the beginning pages of this guide you'll find eight high impact opportunities handpicked by our team and analyzed for evidence of impact and cost-effectiveness (pages 5 to 12).
 With each opportunity, we provide background on a specific cause, an organization working effectively in that space, ways to contribute to the charity, and additional organizations doing similar work.